Bruno Freyssinet is a theatre director and project designer for La Transplanisphère (Paris, France).

 He questions the appropriation and transposition on stage of contemporary political topics.
 Through cooperation projects, he stages performances linked to workshops and debates with audiences.

 In 2009, he has co-directed Stuff Happens (David Hare) at Nanterre- Amandiers Theatre (France).
-The play questioned the second Iraq war.
+The play questioned the period from 9/11 to second Iraq war from the US ans western leaders point of view.
+After this experience, he started developing international cooperation projects.

 - In 2011-2012, he has initiated Rec>ON (reconciliation) and it’s associated play The Descendants, in collaboration with Armenia, Germany and Turkey.
 The play has been first performed in Yerevan (Oct.
 2011), then in Paris and Berlin (May 2012) and Wuppertal (April 2013).